Our Services

 Helpful Resources

-A net-like, lacy rash is often from toasted skin syndrome, a repeated moderate-heat injury from laptops, heating pads, or heaters that appears exactly where heat is applied; removing the heat early may reverse it, while ongoing exposure can leave permanent discoloration and rarely lead to skin cancer.
+A lacy, net-like rash most often points to toasted skin syndrome (erythema ab igne)—a repeated moderate-heat injury from laptops, heating pads, space heaters, or seat warmers that appears exactly where the heat touches skin.
+Catching it early and removing the heat source can reverse the discoloration, but ongoing exposure may cause permanent pigmentation changes and, in rare cases, skin cancer.

 If you've noticed a net-like, lacey, or mottled pattern on your skin, you're not alone.
 This type of discoloration can look alarming, especially when it appears suddenly or doesn't fade.
 One possible cause is toasted skin syndrome, but there are other medical conditions that can create a similar appearance.